AppliedBioinformatics/runBNG/Manual.md

       export PATH=$HOME/.linuxbrew/Cellar/python/2.7.11/bin:$PATH </pre>

 4) After all settings being done, 'runBNG' should work in the satisfied linux system.

+Sometimes, it is difficult to install ``perl`` as requested by ``Bionano Solve``, you may follow the introduction [here](https://github.com/AppliedBioinformatics/runBNG/wiki/How-to-install-perl-for-Bionano-Solve) to install one.

 ## Run 'runBNG'